nedap/archie/README.md

 It is licensed under the Apache license.

-# NOTE: THIS IS A DEVELOPMENT BRANCH
+## Migrating from the previous 0.3 version of archie

-We are splitting Archie into separate modules.
-This causes a few API incompatibilities, which is not limited to the following list:
+Archie has been recently changed to support many new features, such as BMM and an archetype validator.
+This causes a few API incompatibilities.
+The following list is a number fo changes you

 - Cardinality was moved to the om.nedap.archie.base package
 - APathQuery is now changed into AOMPathQuery and RMPathQuery.
 If you used itemAtPath and itemsAtPath this will not affect your code.